 A workflow map, or a flowchart, is simply a visual representation of the specific processes within a single workflow.
 Taking the time to create this can lead you to spot problem points and make sure everyone is on the same page about the work.

-However, rather than designing a diagram on PowerPoint which you then have to export into a PDF with accompanying instructions for understanding the workflow, you can use a smart visual tool that gives everyone access to the visual workflow.
+However, rather than designing a diagram on PowerPoint which you then have to export into a PDF with accompanying instructions for understanding the workflow, you can use smart visual workflow software that gives everyone access to the visual workflow.

 It will also help you design a digital workflow solution that will ease any pain points you identify and clarify the process to automate certain tasks.